 If you mostly host, start here.
 If you mostly appear as a guest, start with Guest Advantage.
 If you do both, the A to Z Bundle is the move, and you save $197.

 Yes.
-You'll see a one-time option to add 2 hours with Jess at a significant discount right after enrolling.
+You'll see a one-time option to add 2 private hours with Jess at a significant discount right after enrolling.
 For bigger engagements, book a quick chat.

 Enroll at the launch price →$997 · One-time · 30-day money-back guarantee